Welcome

 for thrust.

-#![allow(unused)] fn main() { extern crate bevy; use bevy::prelude::*; use std::f32::consts::FRAC_PI_8; #[derive(Component)] struct Player; fn control_player( keyboard_input: Res<ButtonInput<KeyCode>>, mut player: Query<&mut Transform, With<Player>>, ) -> Result { let mut player_transform = player.single_mut()?; if keyboard_input.pressed(KeyCode::KeyA) { player_transform.rotate_z(FRAC_PI_8 / 4.0); } if keyboard_input.pressed(KeyCode::KeyD) { player_transform.rotate_z(-FRAC_PI_8 / 4.0); } if keyboard_input.pressed(KeyCode::KeyW) { let forward = player_transform.local_y(); player_transform.translation += forward * 5.0; } Ok(()) } }
+#![allow(unused)] fn main() { extern crate bevy; use bevy::prelude::*; use std::f32::consts::FRAC_PI_8; #[derive(Component)] struct Player; fn control_player( keyboard_input: Res<ButtonInput<KeyCode>>, mut player: Query<&mut Transform, With<Player>>, time: Res<Time>, ) -> Result { let mut player_transform = player.single_mut()?; let fixed_rotation_rate = 0.2; let rotation_rate = fixed_rotation_rate / (1.0 / (60.0 * time.delta().as_secs_f32())); if keyboard_input.pressed(KeyCode::KeyA) { player_transform.rotate_z(rotation_rate); } if keyboard_input.pressed(KeyCode::KeyD) { player_transform.rotate_z(-rotation_rate); } Ok(()) } }

 Don't forget to add the new control_player